Rishi-Bidani/Budget-Maker/README.md

 # Budget-Maker
 This is a budget managing software which will allow you to plan out and manage your expenses.

+All your data is stored locally on your system, it is not stored on any servers.
+This means that all your data is secure and cannot be read by anyone else.

 <br />

 ## Table Of Contents